Founders and Medical Guides:

 Pearce is a California native who grew up on the East Coast.
 With previous experience in orthopaedics, he has spent the last decade serving as a physician assistant in cardiothoracic surgery.
 "Going vertical" has been a life-long pursuit for Pearce.
 His first exposure to climbing and mountaineering was in North Carolina and New England.
 He is now an accomplished mountaineer with successful summits both within the United States and abroad.
 Whether in a gorge, gym, or on a Cascade volcano, he continues to explore climbing in the Pacific Northwest.

 Pearce is a Fellow in the Academy of Wilderness Medicine (WMS) and an AMGA Certified Single Pitch Instructor (SPI).
 He has served on the board of directors for the Appalachian Center for Wilderness Medicine (ACWM), a non-profit organization promoting quality health care in limited resource environments.
 Pearce has dedicated many years of service to search and rescue teams and has participated in numerous mountain rescues both on the east and west coast.
-He is currently a member of Portland Mountain Rescue (PMR), has served as this organizations president, and in his early years served as a guide for LL Bean.
+He is currently the Vice-President of Portland Mountain Rescue (PMR), has served as this organizations president, and in his early years served as a guide for LL Bean.
 Pearce is also the recipient of the 2017 Warren D. Bowman Award presented for contributions in service to wilderness medicine and to the Wilderness Medical Society.

 Pearce also participates in mountain missionary work; He was a team member with Climbing for Christ (C4C) during their Mission-Nepal Expedition 2012 and most recently served as a medical guide with the 2014 and 2015 Equipping Saints for Ministry (ES4M) team during their Nepal mission trip.
 While he cherishes his time in the mountains, nothing compares to the blessing of his wife and two beautiful children who live with him in Portland, Oregon.